 As pay goes up, so does retirement savings

-Young firefighters always pay more into the retirement system than current retirees did, ensuring the long term viability of the public defined benefit retirement systems.
-Firefighter salaries have risen over the decades, commensurate with increased skills and responsibilities, and increased cost of living.
+Young workers always pay more into the retirement system than current retirees did, ensuring the long-term viability of the public defined benefit retirement systems.
+Firefighter salaries have risen over the decades commensurate with increased skills and responsibilities.
 As salaries rise, so does retirement savings paid into the retirement system from firefighter paychecks.

-Retirement system investments earn more than the Stock Market
+Retirement system investments historically earn more than the Stock Market

 When an employer (a city, county or district) pays "catch up" arrears to the retirement system, it is reported widely in the media because of the short-term spike in cost to a municipality's budget.
 This occurs when investments return less than actuarial predicted.
 What is NOT reported is that during economic upswings (most of the past 15 years) employers often paid NOTHING into the retirement system, because investment returns exceeded expectations.

 Most firefighter salaries in Marin are low by Bay Area standards.
-For example, Marin County Fire Department paid its line personnel nearly a total compensation package that was up to 40% less than other similar sized county fire depatremtns in the Bay area in 2008, despite the fact that cost of living in Marin is higher.
+For example, Marin County Fire Department pays its line personnel nearly a total compensation package that was up to 40% less than other similar sized county fire departments the Bay area, despite the fact that cost of living in Marin is higher.
 Firefighters are among the most technically skilled professions in Government.
 Paramedicine, hazardous materials response, technical rescue, and firefighting require a high degree of education with no margin for error.
 All firefighters are educated in each of these areas, and most have additional specialties.

 Can a Firefighter Qualify for a Mortgage?